 Do we need to decolonise history?
 And if so, how?

-The campaign to decolonise history has gained support from Meghan Markle, Duchess of Sussex.
-During a talk to students at City, University of London, in January, the duchess expressed shock at figures showing the underrepresentation of ethnicity in professor positions in universities, and encouraged scholars to “open up the conversation” about the curriculum.
+In 2019, the Duchess of Sussex, Meghan Markle, expressed shock at figures showing the underrepresentation of ethnicity in professor positions in universities and encouraged scholars to “open up the conversation” about the curriculum.
 But what is decolonising history all about?
 How do we go about doing it – and do we actually need to?
-Here, we explore the campaign to decolonise history and ask 10 experts for their views….
+Here, we ask 10 experts for their views….

 What does ‘decolonising history’ mean?